jeroennoten/Laravel-AdminLTE/docs/sections/configuration/basic_configuration.md

 > [!Caution]
 > When set to `true`, the next set of URLs should be defined by using route names.
 For example: `password.email` on __`password_email_url`__, `password.update` on __`password_reset_url`__, etc.

+> [!Note]
+> A route name that can not be resolved (because the route does not exist, or because it needs parameters) **falls back to a plain url** built from the same value, instead of aborting the request.
+Enabling the option on an application that misses one of these routes would otherwise break every page of the panel.
+So, when a link of the layout points at something like `/home` while you expected a named route, the route is the thing to check first.

 - __`dashboard_url`__